Kelvin-Ng/kde-window-status-restore/README.md

 [konsole-session-restore](https://github.com/Kelvin-Ng/konsole-session-restore): A set of scripts that save and restore Konsole sessions in KDE Plasma.
 Can be used together with this script.

+## Known Issues

+### Cannot autorun

+Currently I have not found a way to make the script work with autorun (automatically save statuses at logout) because the script may start after some applications close, and these applications will not be saved.
+Contribution is welcomed if you have a way to ensure the execution order between the scripts and the applications.

+Also, because this script relies on the caption to identify the windows, the restoring script can only run after the captions stablize.
+However, applications like Firefox will first reopen the windows with default captions and slowly update the captions as the tabs load.
+Contribution is welcomed if you have a way to programmatically run the restoring script after the captions stablize.

+### Conflicting captions

+As we identify windows with captions, windows that have the same captions will not be restored correctly.